deankoch/wxArchive/docker/readme.md

 by appending "-e WX_OPERATION=name", where name is one of:

 * "list"           : (the default) lists all available times in the archive at fine resolution
-* "update_all"     : runs the five steps below in sequence
+* "update_all"     : runs the seven steps below in sequence

 * "update_rap"     : downloads from RAP/RUC and does some transformation
 * "fit_rap"        : fits a temporal model to the data at fine resolution
 * "impute_rap"     : fills missing time points at fine resolution
 * "update_gfs"     : downloads from GFS and does some transformation

-* "export"         : writes a copy of daily aggregate data to NetCDF
+* "daily"          : writes a copy of daily aggregate data to NetCDF
+* "fit_daily"      : (not yet implemented) fits a spatial model to the daily data at fine resolution
+* "export"         : (not yet implemented) downscale and spatially aggregate the daily data

 ### NOTES